mkasberg/script-seed/README.md

 [![Build Status](https://travis-ci.org/mkasberg/script-seed.svg?branch=master)](https://travis-ci.org/mkasberg/script-seed)

-🌱 Seed scripts for popular scripting languages.
+🌱 Seed scripts for popular (and unpopular) scripting languages.

 Visit the **[website](https://mkasberg.github.io/script-seed/)** to find a sample script in your favorite language.
+The idea is to give you just enough boilerplate code to parse command line arguments and give you a sense of how the language works.

 ## Contributing